sphinx-doc/sphinx/doc/config.rst

 and therefore can execute arbitrarily complex code.
 Sphinx then reads simple names from the file's namespace as its configuration.

-Two conventions are important to keep in mind here: Relative paths are always used relative to the documentation root, and document names must always be given without file name extension.
+Some conventions are important to keep in mind here: Relative paths are always used relative to the documentation root, and document names must always be given without file name extension.

+The term "fully-qualified name" refers to a string that names an importable Python object inside a module; for example, the FQN ``"sphinx.builder.Builder"`` means the ``Builder`` class in the ``sphinx.builder`` module.

 The contents of the namespace are pickled (so that Sphinx can find out when configuration changes), so it may not contain unpickleable values -- delete them